 - Do not strike wheel spinners with a hammer, your club or main agent will have a special tool for tightening the spinner or hub nut.

 - Do not over tighten over-riders and always use the correct length and diameter bolts on assembly.

 - Highly stressed components such as suspension parts should be heat treated before assembly to de-embrittle the component.
 This is the responsibility of the customer to ensure this process has been done before assembly.
 Contact your main agent or club for further details.

-Polished metal parts such as aluminum should be cleaned with an abrasive cleaner such as Inox polish available from ourselves.
-Do not use alkaline cleaners as these may stain or etch the aluminum.
-Finally Polish with Smart wax to preserve and protect the finish from tarnishing.
+Polished metal parts such as aluminium should be cleaned with an abrasive cleaner such as Inox polish available from ourselves.
+Do not use alkaline cleaners as these may stain or etch the aluminium.
+Finally, Polish with Smart wax to preserve and protect the finish from tarnishing.

 Avoid accidental damage to plating such as stone chips as this may lead to lifting, particularly on edges.